freakent/dbus-mqtt-devices/README.md

 ## Design Notes

+-       Client devices MUST always self register (by sending a Status message with connected = 1) everytime they connect to MQTT.
+Re-registering an already registered device has no adverse affect.
 - 	The device can have multiple sensors of the same type (e.g. two temperature sensors), each publishing to different dbus-mqtt topics as different device services and unique Device Instance values.